Pillar

 The bottom line

-Mobile-first is not a feature you check off a list.
-It is a design philosophy that determines whether your technicians actually use the software you pay for.
-Desktop-first platforms that bolt on a mobile view will always feel like a compromise.
-Platforms designed for the field from day one do not.
+Mobile-first is not a box you check on a feature list.
+It is what decides whether your crew actually uses the software you are paying for.
+A desktop platform with a mobile view bolted on always feels like a compromise, because it is one.
+Software built for the field from the start carries none of that baggage.

-If your team spends more time working around their software than working with it, the problem is not training — it is the tool.
+If your team spends more time working around their software than working with it, more training will not fix it.
+The tool is the problem.